 How to see the rose petal shower in the Pantheon, Rome, at Pentecost

-If you happen to be visiting Rome in early summer, there’s one charming spectacle you shouldn’t miss: the fall of rose petals through the oculus of the Pantheon, which takes places every year at Pentecost, exactly 49 days after Easter Sunday.
-In the following post, I explain exactly how to see the rose petal shower in the Pantheon.
-This year, there will be rose petals in the Pantheon on Sunday May 20, 2018.
+The rose petal shower or pioggia della rose in the Pantheon in Rome, a stunning spectacle featuring the falling of real red rose petals, takes place every year at Pentecost, exactly 49 days after Easter Sunday.
+In the following post, I explain exactly how to see the rose petal shower in the Pantheon in Rome.
+This year, there will be rose petals in the Pantheon on Sunday May 31, 2020, when Rome’s fire brigade climb on top of one of Rome’s most recognisable monuments to drop rose petals through the circular hole in the Pantheon’s roof, known as the oculus.

 Pentecost is one of Christianity’s most esoteric festivals.
 Originally an ancient Hebrew feast, taking its name from the ancient Greek meaning “the fiftieth [day]”, it arrives 49 days after Easter, to celebrate the descent of the Holy Spirit upon the Apostles and other followers of Christ, as described in the Book of Acts 2: 1-31.